-- Detailed information on the organization's management and administrative structure; - An administrative budget that includes projected CACFP administrative earnings and expenses and demonstrates the institution's ability to manage Program funds:
+Detailed information on the organization's management and administrative structure;

-Sponsors' budgets may not have administrative costs higher than 15 percent of the year's estimated meal reimbursements.
-States may waive this limit, but waivers should only be granted if the sponsor provides justification that it needs Program funds in excess of 15 percent, and the State agency is convinced that the institution will have adequate funding to provide high quality, nutritious meals and snacks.

-- A list or description of the staff assigned to Program monitoring; and - The procedures that the organization will use to administer the Program and that sponsors will use to disburse payments to sponsored child care facilities [7 CFR 226.6 (b)].
+- An administrative budget that includes projected CACFP administrative earnings and expenses and demonstrates the institution's ability to manage Program funds; - Sponsors' budgets may not have administrative costs higher than 15 percent of the year's estimated meal reimbursements.
+States may waive this limit, but waivers should only be granted if the sponsor provides justification that it needs Program funds in excess of 15 percent, and the State agency is convinced that the institution will have adequate funding to provide high quality, nutritious meals and snacks. - A list or description of the staff assigned to Program monitoring; and - The procedures that the organization will use to administer the Program and that sponsors will use to disburse payments to sponsored child care facilities [7 CFR226.6 (b)].

-NOTE: School food authorities that are already successfully participating in the NSLP are not required to submit a separate management plan or budget [CACFP 04-2013, Streamlining At-Risk Afterschool Meal Participation for the School Food Authorities, November 28, 2012].
-Additionally, management plans are not required as part of the application if the institution intends to sponsor only one facility [CACFP 11-2007, Accommodations for Non-Traditional Program Operators, July 3, 2007].
+NOTE: SFAs that are already successfully participating in the NSLP are not required to submit a separate management plan or budget (CACFP Memorandum 04-2013: Streamlining At-Risk Afterschool Meal Participation for the School Food Authorities, November 28, 2012).
+Additionally, management plans are not required as part of the application if the institution intends to sponsor only one facility (CACFP Memorandum 11-2007: Accommodations for Non-Traditional Program Operators, July 3, 2007).